um-grex/grex-docs/content/english/_index.md

 }
 {{< /intro >}}

-### Territory acknowledgement
+### Traditional Territories Acknowledgement
 ---

-The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Oji-Cree, Dakota and Dene peoples, and on the homeland of the Métis Nation.
-We respect the [Treaties](https://communities4families.ca/outdoor-play/land-acknowledgement/) that were made on these territories, we acknowledge the harms and mistakes of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirit of reconciliation and collaboration.
+The University of Manitoba campuses are located on original lands of Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate and Dene, and on the National Homeland of the Red River Métis.
+We respect the Treaties that were made on these territories, we acknowledge the harms and mistakes of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirit of Reconciliation and collaboration.

+For more information, please visit the [University of Manitoba Traditional Territories Acknowledgement page](https://umanitoba.ca/indigenous/traditional-territories-acknowledgements).

 ---